Allus-Interactive/3d-isometric-action-rpg/README.md

 <b>Launch Platforms:</b> itch.io, Steam(?)

-<b>Brief Game Summary:</b> Project “Titan” is an ARPG with a semi-serious story mixed with some daft/comedic/sarcastic dialogue.
+<b>Brief Game Summary:</b> This project is a 3D Action RPG.
 The game is set in a fantasy realm during an era when brave Vikings travelled across the Sea from their homeland to find fame and fortune in foreign lands.
-As our young, brash hero, you must battle the Queen’s soldiers and wild monsters as you traverse the land; finding ancient weapons, helping various NPCs, venturing across the realm (using special “Wizard Magik” known as “fast-travel”), and seeking even bigger and badder enemies/monsters to slay, ending with the infamous ‘King of Monsters’.
+As our young, brash hero, you must venture across the realm; battling the Queen’s soldiers and wild monsters, finding ancient and powerful weapons, helping various NPCs, and of obviously seeking even bigger and badder enemies/monsters to defeat.
+Of course, it is the ambition of every viking to demonstrate their strength and battle prowess by finding and slaying the infamous ‘King of Monsters’.

 ## Planned Feature Development: